antonvaldez/OOP-Quiz-App/README.md

 # OOP Quiz App 🧠

-A simple command-line quiz app built with Python to practice Object-Oriented Programming (OOP) concepts like classes, objects, and encapsulation.
+A simple command-line quiz app built with Python to practice Object-Oriented Programming (OOP) concepts like classes, objects, API and GUI.

 ## 🗂️ Files